xiufengliu/seminar/server/README.md

 - GET /email/verify -> returns `{ ok: true }` if SMTP transporter can connect/authenticate.

 Energy Markets & Finance Series
-- Keeps recurring first-Tuesday sessions for the Energy Markets & Finance track with a fixed 13:00–14:30 block split into six 15-minute slots.
+- Keeps recurring first-Tuesday sessions for the Energy Markets & Finance track with a fixed 13:00–14:30 block split into six 15-minute slots (default capacity 3 presenters as requested).
 - PhD/Postdoc presenters self-register via `/emf/presentations`; confirmation email reminds them they can manage submissions using their email address.
 - Presenters can use `/emf/presentations/lookup` + PUT/DELETE endpoints with their email to edit or withdraw submissions.
 - Lookup returns all submissions for that email (and super users can list everything with `EMF_SUPER_EMAIL`).